tomsandholm/autobuild/README.md

 make -e NAME=FQDN ROLE=docker node
 --> this creates host FQDN as a docker node that supports docker-in-docker

+make -e NAME=FQDN Delete
+--> this deletes the node

+You may directly edit the Makefile and set the DISTRO, RAM, VCPU sizes or you may pass them on the command line.

 To add a distribution:
 Edit the distro file and save the label, url, etc for the desired distro.
 Take a look at the distro-vendors cloud page for cloud-images